rmind/libqsbr/README.md

 A typical use case of the EBR or QSBR would be together with lock-free data structures.
-This library provides raw EBR and QSBR mechanisms as well as a higher level a garbage collection (GC) interface based on EBR.
+This library provides raw EBR and QSBR mechanisms as well as a higher level garbage collection (GC) interface based on EBR.

 The implementation is written in C11 and distributed under the 2-clause BSD license.